uwcartlab/webmapping/Chapter10/readme.md

 -   In Lesson 1, we walkthrough the steps needed to dynamically join your attribute and geospatial data and then symbolize your choropleth map using a color scale.
 The choropleth map is added atop the basemap you completed for Activity 9.
 -   In Lesson 2, we describe how to draw a complementary bar chart, modifying the bubblechart example from Chapter 8.

-In completing the previous module, you should have loaded your spatial and attribute data into the browser and used projection and path generators to draw a basemap from your spatial data.
+In completing the previous chapter, you should have loaded your spatial and attribute data into the browser and used projection and path generators to draw a basemap from your spatial data.

 After this chapter, you should be able to: